-The Solid Paint option is an ideal skin softening tool; use the eyedropper to select a middle tone section of skin, and, using a low opacity setting on your brush, you can paint over parts of the skin with the brush.
+The Solid Paint option is an ideal skin softening tool; use the eyedropper to select a midtone section of skin, and, using a low opacity setting, paint over parts of the skin with the brush.
+This option is also useful when you are using custom brushes to add overlays to a photo.
+See page 165 for more on this.